ParanoidUser/yolo/CHANGEME.md

+122 bottles of rum on the wall, 122 bottles of rum!
+You take one down, you pass it around, 121 bottles of rum on the wall.

 121 bottles of rum on the wall, 121 bottles of rum!
 You take one down, you pass it around, 120 bottles of rum on the wall.